thorvg/thorvg/README.md

 <br />
 ## Tools
 ### ThorVG Viewer
 ThorVG provides the resource verification tool for the ThorVG Engine.
 [ThorVG viewer](https://thorvg.github.io/thorvg.viewer/) does immediate rendering via web browser running on the ThorVG web-assembly binary, allowing real-time editing of the vector elements on it.
-It doesn't upload your resources to any external server while allowing to export to supported formats such as TVG, so the designer resource copyright is protected.</br>
+It doesn't upload your resources to any external server while allowing to export to supported formats such as GIF, so the designer resource copyright is protected.</br>
 </br>

 <p align="center">